Zb1ndev/ULGED/README.md

 - Open Command Palette : ```CTRL + 'P'```

 ## Commands
 The command palette features a plethura of commands that can control everything from window properties to navigation.
-List of available commands : ***Note : all commands are non-k-sensitive.***
+List of available commands : **Note : all commands are non-k-sensitive, though need to have a space in between arguments**
-- "goto" { Line Number } : Goes to the requested Line Number
+- ```goto``` { Line Number } : Goes to the requested Line Number